ZoranStojsavljevic/INTEL-ARM-examples/INTEL/c-scripts/ecc_checking/core-4gen/README.md

 Both are standalone (compiled/linked with gcc *.c).

-Author strongly encourages readers to re-write these C examples for Cores 8, 9, 10, with assistance of the 10th Generation Intel® Processor Families Datasheet, Volume 2, included in this directory.
+Author strongly encourages readers to re-write c2xx_memory_status.c C example for Cores 8, 9, 10, with assistance of the 10th Generation Intel® Processor Families Datasheet, Volume 2, included in the ../core-10gen/ .

 ### Author's remarks